kingakwa/PROJECT-1-Migration-of-Source-Code-from-Bitbucket-to-GitHub-final/README.md

 On your code replace the "$BITBUCKET_VARIABLE" and "$GITHUB_VARIABLE" with your corresponding variable names while keeping the $ and the "" sign.

 # Run the pipeline in Bitbucket
--On the Bitbucket, select pipeline and select `Run piple` line at the right corner and watich the pipeline run to success with a green indication that it was successful
+-In Bitbucket, select `Pipeline`, then click `Run Pipeline` in the top-right corner.
+Monitor the pipeline execution and confirm it completes successfully, indicated by a green status

 <img width="953" alt="migration successful" src="https://github.com/user-attachments/assets/07c2ab89-1414-424e-9c9a-07e4d800fa7b" />